madhavan181/Input-and-Transfer-Impedance-Open-and-Short-Circuit-Conditions/README.md

 __Introduction:__

-Input impedance and transfer impedance are fundamental electrical parameters used to characterize how circuits respond to signals under specific boundary conditions.
-These concepts are essential in RF engineering, transmission line analysis, and general circuit design.
-They help analyze voltage-current relationships at various nodes of a system and evaluate signal behavior when the system is terminated in different ways, such as open-circuit or short-circuit conditions.
+Input impedance and transfer impedance are key parameters used to describe how electrical networks respond to applied signals under different operating conditions.
+Input impedance refers to the ratio of input voltage to input current at the terminals of a circuit.
+It indicates how much the circuit opposes the incoming signal and plays a critical role in power transfer, signal integrity, and stage-to-stage interfacing.

+Transfer impedance defines the relationship between the input current at one point in a circuit and the resulting output voltage at another point.
+It is an important measure of coupling within a system and is commonly used in applications involving shielding effectiveness, electromagnetic compatibility, and interference analysis.

+These parameters are often evaluated under two fundamental boundary conditions: open-circuit and short-circuit terminations.
+In an open-circuit condition, the output or termination is left disconnected, resulting in zero current and a maximum possible voltage.
+In a short-circuit condition, the terminals are directly connected with negligible resistance, allowing maximum current flow while the voltage approaches zero.

 __What is Impedance?__